GraphicsBlast

 Lesson Goal: Getting our first window onto the screen!

 In this lesson, we will take our first step and get a window up on our screen!
-We'll cover initialising everything properly, making the window display with our desired properties, and making sure the window closes gracefully at the end.
+We'll cover initialising our libraries properly, creating a window with specific properties, and making sure the window closes gracefully when the program exits.

-If you have any problems compiling or running this code, please double-check that the test at the end of the previous lesson worked properly!
+If you have any problems compiling or running the code for this tutorial, please double-check that the test at the end of the previous lesson worked properly!

-You should generally keep the int main() function and high-level logic of your programs as simple as possible.
-In fact, simple enough to explain right here in a few paragraphs, which will probably help you see why I am laying this tutorial out as I am.
+You should generally aim to keep the int main() function and high-level logic of your programs as simple as possible.
+In fact, simple enough to explain right here in a few paragraphs, which will hopefully help you see why I am laying this tutorial out as I am.

 Our main function will start by initialising the program.
 It will call an initialise function, and check whether everything started properly or not.
-If this failed, there is really not much we can do, so the program will terminate here.
+If this fails, there is really not much we can do, so we just terminate the program.

-If the initialisation succeeds, our main function will enter a loop, commonly known as the game-loop.
-Essentially it will continually keep performing three actions very common in general machine operations: input, process, and output.
+If the initialisation succeeds though, our main function will enter a loop, commonly known as the game-loop.
+Essentially it will keep continually performing three actions very common in general machine operations: input, process, and output.

 The input step, as you can probably imagine, involves checking if the user pressed any buttons on the keyboard, moved the mouse, etc. This can also include perhaps less obvious things as well like the user clicking the close button or resizing a window.